 (Home)/Library/Containers/com.gentlemencoders.RAWPower/Data A separate sidecar is stored for each original file that is adjusted.
-RAW Power connects the sidecar with the original using a combination of original file name and certain metadata (like image size).
-The directory or volume are not considered, so you can move the original file anywhere and RAW Power will still be able connect it to the adjustment sidecar.
+RAW Power connects the sidecar with the original using a combination of original file name and certain metadata.
+The directory is not considered, so you can move the original file anywhere on that volume and RAW Power will still be able connect it to the adjustment sidecar.
 However, if you rename the original file, RAW Power will not associate the original with the old sidecar.
+If you copy the file to another volume, you need to use the Reconnect Files feature of the standalone app to update RAW Power with the new location.
 Both the extension and the app are sandboxed, so they have very restricted access to your files.